 I’ll be there to help you out with my Thursday emails!
-My OC Summer Play Trip Emails started June 1st where I suggest a complete Play Trips every week (plus you get a free ebook of Free Parks with Restrooms in Orange County) when you subscribe.
+My OC Summer Play Trip Emails start June 7th (for Summer 2018) where I suggest a complete Play Trips every week when you subscribe.

 6 Summer Activity Ideas for Your Family Calendar

 #1 – “One Fun Thing”

 Fellow writer, and local mom, Alii Goedecke inspires me with her One Fun Thing ideas.
 Her book is “the story of a family discovering it just takes One Fun Thing to brighten any day.”
 My family was living this lifestyle before we met Alii and read her book — but she finally put it into words for us!
 You don’t really need to plan anything to put this into effect.
 Just wake up in the morning and figure out where you can squeeze your One Fun Thing into your day.
 Get her book (affiliate link) and be inspired by her story!

 #2 – Beach Days